justnonamenoname/lifeticle/readme.txt

 Then the generation of qualia is the construction of a qualia-object from qualia-elements.
 And instead of the question of how qualia are generated, the question arises: what is the property of qualia in a physical object, or what is a qualia-object that has the property of physical interaction.
 The correct question may be: not what physical law creates qualia, but what law of qualia allows it to influence the physical.
+To the question why some signals lead to one color and others to another, the answer is: this is the construction of the qualia object, and another question arises - how is the qualia object constructed.
 Since the wave function of qualia is formed gradually, while a frame of phenomenal consciousness is triggered by the collapse, this provides grounds to assume that a qualia-object may exist independently as an integrated structure.
 If qualia is constructed gradually, and the frame of phenomenal consciousness is triggered by a collapse, this gives grounds to consider that the qualia object can exist separately.
 Thus information alone could not create pain, it could be set by spin, for example.